ewels/rich-click/README.md

 - 🌈 Rich command-line formatting of click help and error messages
 - 💫 Nice styles be default, usage is simply `import rich_click as click`
 - 💻 CLI tool to run on _other people's_ tools (prefix the command with `rich-click`)
+- 📦 Export help text as HTML or SVG.
 - 🎁 Group commands and options into named panels
 - ❌ Well formatted error messages
 - 🔢 Easily give custom sort order for options and commands